More than a feeling: Expressive style influences cortical speech tracking in subjective cognitive decline: Conclusion

 \section{Conclusion}

-Utilizing prosodically flat to rich stimuli, we examine if the cortical tracking of acoustic, subsyllabic segmentation and phonotactic features is impacted by the degree of subjective cognitive decline (SCD).
-Our main findings are two-fold: greater subjective cognitive concern is associated with weaker cortical tracking of (1) subsyllabic linguistic features (segmentation and phonotactics) and (2) prosodically flat stimuli such as scrambled and descriptive speech.
-Our results suggest that individuals with severe SCD may compensate for the weaker cortical tracking of subsyllabic linguistic features by relying more on prosodic cues.
-Lastly, cortical tracking of speech can be a potential biomarker for early-stage cognitive decline before behavioral symptoms show up in neuropsychological tests.
+Utilizing speech stimuli across varying prosodic contexts, we investigated how subjective cognitive decline (SCD) impacts the cortical tracking of acoustic, subsyllabic segmentation and phonotactic features.
+We found that greater subjective cognitive concern is associated with weaker cortical tracking of (1) higher-level, subsyllabic linguistic features, and (2) prosodically flat speech.
+These results suggest that individuals with greater subjective cognitive concerns may make use of rich prosodic cues to compensate for their diminished higher-level linguistic processing.
+Consequently, the cortical tracking of prosodically flat speech could serve as a candidate neural marker for early-stage cognitive decline.